 6. Path to Science from Observations,

-7. Status of Previously Approved 3-m Programs, including a complete list of publications that have resulted from your previous observing time at Lick over the past 5 years.
+7. Status of previously approved Lick Observatory programs, including a complete list of publications that have resulted from your previous observing time at Lick over the past 5 years.

 Create a PDF version of this document and upload it at the submission web page: